jnhthomp/jnhthomp/README.md

 - 🔭 I’m currently working on **creating great online user experiences**

-- 🌱 I’m currently learning **how to build React.js and Node applications**
+- 🌱 I’m currently learning **how to build React.js, Node, and Express applications**

-- 👯 I’m looking to collaborate on **building tools to make creating easier**
+- 👯 I’m looking to collaborate on **building tools that make creating easier**

-- 👨‍💻 All of my projects are available at [https://jtdev.netlify.app/](https://jtdev.netlify.app/)
+- 👨‍💻 All of my projects are available at here on Github and [https://jtdev.netlify.app/](https://jtdev.netlify.app/)

 - 📫 How to reach me **jnh.thompson@gmail.com**

 - 📄 My experience/resume [https://jtdev.netlify.app/images/JonahThompsonResume.pdf](https://jtdev.netlify.app/images/JonahThompsonResume.pdf)

-- ⚡ In my free time I love to **rock climb!**
+- ⚡ In my free time I love to **rock climb and program tools for me and my friends!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">